Korkman/macemu-appimage-builder/README.md

 and untagged images)

 ## The build process explained
-Stage 1 builds while creating a Docker image.
+Builds are done with a Docker image.
 This makes base distribution easily swappable and keeps build dependencies in an easy to purge image.
 Also each step inside the Dockerfile is cached, so iterations are quick when something breaks or changes are made.

-Stage 2 runs linuxdeploy inside a Docker container (with elevated privileges so FUSE works) to create the AppImages.
-This is because FUSE cannot be used in the Docker build process, unfortunately.
+Through the use of [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) and [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/), the process is partially parallelized.

+The stage "buildenv" prepares all build dependencies, stages "BasiliskII" and "SheepShaver" compile and package.
+The stage "final" copies results from all stages to "/output" within the final image.
+The script `compile` will then extract "/output" to the host "./output".

 [^1]: The path `$HOME/.local/bin` can in fact vary.
 See output of `systemd-path user-binaries`.